hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 After the [[ref:issuer]] received the [[ref:Credential Request]] from the [[ref:holder]], the [[ref:issuer]] is able to issue a credential to the [[ref:holder]].
 Therefore the [[ref:issuer]] needs to execute the following steps:

 1. The [[ref:issuer]] has to fetch the [[ref:CRED_DEF]] for the `cred_def_id` given in the [[ref:Credential Request]] either from the ledger (or his local storage if already available).
-2. Every raw attribute value for each attribute in the [[ref:CRED_DEF]], which the [[ref:issuer]] intends to issue to the [[ref:holder]], needs to be defined and set.
+2. Every raw attribute value for each attribute in the [[ref:CRED_DEF]] respectively [[ref:Schema]], which the [[ref:issuer]] intends to issue to the [[ref:holder]], needs to be defined and set.
-3. The [[ref:issuer]] has to fetch the [[ref:holder]]`s blinded [[ref:link secret]] from the given the [[ref:Credential Request]].
+3. The [[ref:issuer]] has to fetch the [[ref:holder]]`s blinded [[ref:link secret]] from the received the [[ref:Credential Request]].
 The blinded [[ref:link secret]] is treated as raw attribute value.
 4. Every raw attribute value, that cannot successfully be parsed into an iteger, has to be encoded.
-The same rule applies to the [[ref:link secret]].
+The same rule applies to the blinded [[ref:link secret]].
-5. Every raw attribute value, that can successfully be parsed into an integer (e.g. "2015"), does not have to be encoded explicitely.
+5. Every raw attribute value, that can successfully be parsed into an integer (e.g. "2015"), shall not be encoded explicitely.
 In this case it is sufficient to use the raw value also as encoded value.
 6. Every encoded attribute value has to be signed by using the corresponding private key as defined in the private part of the [[ref:CRED_DEF]].
 7. The [[ref:issuer]] has to provide the raw and encoded versions of the attribute values in a JSON as follows: